Louis Farrakhan: Views

+Farrakhan has been the center of much controversy with critics saying that his political views and comments are antisemitic, racist, and homophobic.
+Farrakhan has categorically denied these charges and stated that much of America's perception of him has been shaped by the media.
+His critics have labeled him a cult leader.

 Antisemitism

-Both the Anti-Defamation League and Southern Poverty Law Center classify Farrakhan as an antisemite.
-Farrakhan has accused Jews of controlling the media, government, and global economy, along with being behind the Atlantic slave trade, Jim Crow laws, and black oppression in general.
-He regularly calls Jews "Satanic" and has repeatedly praised Adolf Hitler as a “very great man.”
+Both the Anti-Defamation League and Southern Poverty Law Center consider Farrakhan an antisemite.
+Farrakhan has accused Jews of controlling large sections of the media, the US government and the global economy, regularly referring to these Jews as "Satanic".
+He has repeatedly described Adolf Hitler as a "great man" and claimed Jewish involvement in the Atlantic slave trade, Jim Crow laws and black oppression in general.

 The Simon Wiesenthal Center included some of Farrakhan's comments on its list of the Top 10 antisemitic slurs in 2012.

-"Gutter religion" remarks

 In June 1984, after returning from a visit to Libya, Farrakhan delivered a sermon that was recorded by a Chicago Sun-Times reporter.
 A transcript from part of the sermon was published in The New York Times: